Technology Contract Review Process

 This page outlines the general contract review process for technology related contracts, including software agreements, cloud services, technology integrations, consulting services, any agreement that we give access to our network or provide data to a vendor.
-If you do not know if this process should be followed contact the Director of Purchasing.
+If you do not know if this process should be followed contact the Executive Director of Business Services & EHS .
 The time it takes to complete this varies based on many factors, such as the time it takes the vendor to review provided documents and furnish the documents we request.
 IT may also choose to do a formal security review with our data security firm Grey Castle.
-I suggest planning at least 2-3 weeks from start to finish.
+Please plan at least 3 weeks from start to finish, but depending on many factors it can take much longer.

 All policies that pertain to contracts apply to technology contracts.
 Some helpful links are below: